priyanka34311/priyanka34311/README.md

 ### Welcome!
 The repositories below contain a selection of codes I have written for various projects and tasks.
 I learned how to code using MATLAB and Bash, but these days, I typically write code in Python.

+Other languages: SAS, R, and Bayesian Logic (BLOG)

 <!--
 **priyanka34311/priyanka34311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.